Buying Process

 3.5 The 10 Days Law

-Starting from the day after the preliminary agreement (promesse de vente) has been sent to you, you have a ten day “cooling off” period before the agreement becomes binding.
+Starting from the day after the preliminary agreement (promesse de vente / compromis de vente) has been sent to you, you have a ten day “cooling off” period before the agreement becomes binding.
 During this time you can change your mind and withdraw from the purchase without penalties.
 If you have already sent your deposit, then this will be refunded to you in full.
 The same privilege does not apply to the vendor.

 What happens if I withdraw from the preliminary agreement after the 10 days?
-You may lose your deposit.
+You lose your deposit.
 Depending on the wording of the preliminary agreement, other penalties may apply.
 What happens if the seller withdraws from the preliminary agreement?
 If the seller withdraws, he must refund your deposit and (if the preliminary agreement says so) must also pay you the same amount again in damages.

 3.6 Suspensive Conditions (Clauses Suspensives)